IF977/if977/pages/apoio.md

 - [How to get started with React — a modern project-based guide for beginners](https://www.freecodecamp.org/news/getting-started-with-react-a-modern-project-based-guide-for-beginners-including-hooks-2/).
 This step-by-step tutorial also includes React Hooks (26 minute read)  -- May 22, 2020.
 - [Programador JavaScript PRECISA DOMINAR essa TÉCNICA!](https://youtu.be/cGrTcnorZgs), by Cod3r Cursos -- Jun 6, 2020
 - [Learn the React JavaScript Library With This Free 10-Hour YouTube Course](https://bit.ly/31yOAKi), by Beau Carnes (freeCodeCamp) -- October 6, 2020
+- [Solidify Your React Skills by Building 15 Projects - Free Course](http://bit.ly/2JUX2gP)(9 hour YouTube course), The best way to learn a new tool is to practice building projects with it.
+And if you want to get good with React, you're in luck.
+This course will walk you through building 15 projects using the popular React JavaScript library, by Beau Carnes (freeCodeCamp) -- October 27, 2020

 ### Ruby on Rails